ucli-tools/library/docs/SETUP_GUIDE.md

 - ✅ Navigation shows your custom categories
 - ✅ PDFs generate with proper headers/footers
 - ✅ Colors and fonts match your chosen theme
-- ✅ Logo appears in header (if configured)
+- ✅ Custom logo appears in header
 - ✅ SEO metadata is properly set

 ## 🚀 Next Steps